MitMaro/git-interactive-rebase-tool/README.md

     # build and run
     cargo run -- <path-to-git-rebase-todo-file>

+Sample rebase todo files can be found in ./test/fixtures.

 ### Tests

-Automated tests are available for all features and ran be run with:
+Automated tests are available for all features and can be run with:

-    cargo test
+    ./scripts/test.bash

 ### Linting